laimis/stock-analysis/README.md

 # Playground implementation of stock tracking site

-This repo contains a simple website one could use to track their stock portfolio.
+This repo contains a simple website one could use to track their stock/options portfolio.
+It's mostly geared towards analysing option prices and selling options.

 # Components